Tempeh "steaks" marinated in a soy-ginger sauce, then pan-fried and served with mixed greens.

 - While tempeh is marinating, prepare the salad: Wash the greens and spin-dry, then add them to a salad bowl.
 Pour the Classic Vinaigrette over the greens, season with salt and pepper then toss well.
 Distribute the salad onto the individual serving plates.

-- Heat canola oil in a pan over medium-high heat.
+- Heat olive oil in a pan over medium-high heat.
 Add the tempeh pieces and sauté until golden-brown, about 4 min.
 Arrange the tempeh pieces on the plates, garnish with scallions then serve.

 Nutrition Facts Table